Bitcoin Sails to New Heights on a Wave of Global Uncertainty

 Despite Zhao's positive assessment, Bitcoin is being used as a deflationary asset, so what is good for BTC bodes ill for USD.

-"The institutions are investing in bitcoin due as a hedge against the dollar and to put their cash reserves to better use.
+"The institutions are investing in bitcoin as a hedge against the dollar and to put their cash reserves to better use.
 Since the covid-19 lockdowns started in mid-March the value of the dollar has been steadily dropping -- moving from 103 to below 90 now on the DXY which tracks the value of the dollar versus a basket of currencies...Once (Bitcoin) surpassed its all-time high of $20k on Dec 15, retail investors that were skeptical since the crash became more interested...," William McCormick, Communications Lead at OKCoin said.

 Douglas C. Borthwick, CMO of INX Ltd said, "Of course institutions are driving the run higher, especially as real money institutions begin their start of year portfolio rebalancing.
 But global unrest certainly plays a part as well, in combination with retail introductions over the holidays… However, investors are not buying to trade.
 They are buying to hold.
 And each time they take ownership, the supply of Bitcoin in the marketplace shrinks, causing prices to rise.
 Coupled with increased adoption by retail, and the OCC promoting stablecoins as a disrupter over SWIFT and ACH and you have a cocktail for parabolic moves higher."